 There is something about the word bliss that intrigues me every time.
 I mean, who doesn’t want perfect happiness and joy?
 So, while I realize there may be a plethora of these balls of joy popping up all over the world wide web, of course, I have to add my own.

 You can leave them plain or roll them in shredded coconut or sea salt or both.
-Rolling them in coconut reminds me of the not quite healthy, but oh so delicious chocolate balls I used to make as a child with my mom (which are definitely still worth making for a party or special occasion).
+Rolling them in coconut reminds me of the oh-so-delicious Swedish chocolate balls I used to make as a child with my mom (which are definitely worth making for a party or special occasion).

 The recipe makes about 16 small-medium balls, of course, I always taste test a bit too much, leaving me with more like 14 balls!